segmentio/segment-docs/src/connections/destinations/catalog/webhooks/index.md

 ### Retries

-Segment will retry any request that fails due to temporary errors like timeouts and 5xx status codes for up to 4 hours.
+Segment will retry any request that fails due to temporary errors like timeouts and 5xx status codes for up to four hours.